 STEP THREE: PLANNING AND ZONING/ZONING BOARD OF APPEALS

-The Village’s Planning and Zoning Commission is charged with the review of development proposals, special use permits, and requests for rezoning.
-The Zoning Board of Appeals hears all requests for zoning variances and amendment of the Village’s zoning ordinance.
-Both bodies are advisory bodies to the Village Board.
+The Village’s Planning and Zoning Commission (P&Z) is charged with the review of development proposals, special use permits, and requests for rezoning.
+The P&Z is an advisory Commission to the Village Board.
 Generally, the Planning and Zoning Commission reviews all proposed projects unless exempted by ordinance or annexation agreements.
 All meetings of the P&Z are open to the public and members of the public may offer comments at the hearings.
 Agendas for all P&Z Meetings are published in accordance with the Open Meetings Act, and are open for public comment.
 All hearing dates for this project will also be posted on this site under the “Future Meetings” tab at the top of this page.

 STEP FOUR: VILLAGE BOARD